diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 8. Watch Schedoscope rematerialize `schedoscope.example.osm.datahub/Restaurants` and `schedoscope.example.osm.datamart/ShopProfiles` without any explicit migration commands from your side.
 No other views are recomputed because they are not affected by the change.

    The criteria for detecting changes to transformation logic depend on the respective transformation type.
 Please have a look at the various transformation type descriptions for more information on this topic.

+9. Take again a look at the MySQL database:

+        [cloudera@quickstart ~]$ mysql schedoscope_tutorial -u root -pcloudera

+	mysql> select * from demo_schedoscope_example_osm_datamart_shop_profiles limit 10;

+   Note how the changes have been reflected by the MySQL export as well.

 ## Setting up Scala IDE